Andres6936/Digital.Clock/Readme.md

 }
 ```

-Using in another Lit component
+Using the component in another Lit component:

 ```javascript
 import { LitElement, html } from 'lit'